wso2-incubator/wso2-engineering-efficiency/README.md

 2. Then you have to import the dump.sql file into your local repository (MySQL Workbench).

-3. After that open AnalyzeOpenPR project folder via your IDE
+3. After that open AnalyzeOpenPR project folder via your IDE.

 4. open src/main/java/com/wso2/org directory and Run PullRequestAnalysis.java file initially.